top of page

 Thai massage is related to the Thai Yoga self-care system called Reusi Dat Ton.
 This is a non-Indian form of hatha yoga that includes self-massage, acupressure, poses, exercises, mantras, visualizations and breathwork.

-Elevate Massage Training founder, Charlene Gaffney, is a licensed massage therapist, professional massage instructor and certified yoga instructor.
+Charlene is a licensed massage therapist, professional massage instructor and certified yoga instructor.
 She holds a bachelor degree in psychology and another in Spanish language and a masters degree in English/ESL.
-She is a registered therapist and instructor with the Thai Healing Alliance International, a Certified Massage and Bodywork Educator with the AFMTE and the curriculum specialist for Elevate Massage Training.
+She is a registered therapist and instructor with the Thai Healing Alliance International, Certified Massage and Bodywork Educator with the AFMTE and the founder and curriculum specialist of Elevate Massage Training.
+She takes frequent trips to SE Asia since 2014 to continue her studies while immersed in culture and organizes Thailand Study Tours for licensed massage therapists.

 Lineage/Teachers USA : Chuck Duff, Tanya Boigenzhan, Michael Buck, Nephyr Jacobsen, Pierce Salguero, David Wells, Bob Haddad

-Thailand : Suriyan Punyafoo, Sunshine School, Pichest Boonthumme, Loi Kroh School Chiang Mai, Therdchai Chumphoopong at The Fine Art of Thai Massage School, Ong's Thai Massage School
+Thailand : Suriyan Punyafoo, Sunshine School, Pichest Boonthumme, Loi Kroh School Chiang Mai, Therdchai Chumphoopong at The Fine Art of Thai Massage School, Ong's Thai Massage School, Old Medicine Hospital

 No. Some experience with Thai Massage is preferred but not required to participant in Thailand classes.
 You must, however, be a licensed massage therapist.
-We do give application preference to LMTs who have taken one or more Elevate Massage Training courses.
+We do give application preference to LMTs who have taken one or more Elevate Massage Training courses, though previous training with us is not a requirement to apply for the Thailand Study Trip.

 There are so many options for cushioning during a Thai massage that it is really up to the practitioner and their specific situation as to what is best to use.
 Your equipment should meet your needs as a practitioner.
 For example, if you primarily practice mobile Thai massage then you need a mat that is portable and easy to transport.
 If you have a dedicated office space then you might consider a heavier, more stationary mat.
 If your mat and your massage table must share space then a mat that is more narrow and smaller might be the best fit.
 Our favorite is the poly foam Thai Massage mat from Sun and Moon Originals.